-11.3.3 Augmented Estate - Separate Consent - Acknowledgment and Recording instrument.
-Should such separate instrument be acknowledged and recorded?
+11.3.3 Augmented Estate - Separate Consent - Acknowledgment and Recording arate instrument be acknowledged and recorded?

-Problem: A non-owner spouse consents to a conveyance by separate written transaction and the adequacy of the consideration?
+Problem: A non-owner spouse consents to a conveyance by separate written instrument.
+Should such septhereto, is it necessary that such conveyance or consent contain a recital that the non-owner spouse acknowledges disclosure of all circumstances surrounding the transaction and the adequacy of the consideration?